Many of you will be familiar with playtesting, or at least testing.

 Remember back to a time when you’re really enjoying a game with others; and they just missed putting their piece down on the board by a split-second, or their foot missed the mark by a touch, and you all decided to let it happen?
 That is when you’re more interested in playing well than winning.

-Bernie explains how we do this: the times we give hints to help our fellow players, have fair-play rules, allow small cheating, boundaries, bases and safe zones, time out, interference, and so on.
+Bernie explains the various ways we do this: the times we give hints to help our fellow players, have fair-play rules, allow small cheating, boundaries, bases and safe zones, time out, interference, and so on.
 These are the ways we can try and keep the game going.

 Then we can also decide to adhere to the rules, but change what those rules are.
 As Bernie says, “it’s easier to change the game than to change the players”³

 We change the rules by bending them, borrowing them, handicaps, and scoring.
-A post by Bernie a few years ago has some ways to change a game:
+A post by Bernie a few years ago lists seven ways to change a game too:

-But during these sessions, we’re not thinking about rule changes.
+But during these playful testing sessions, we’re not thinking about rule changes.
 We’re just thinking about whether it is allowing us to play together.

 For instance, we want to do something while someone is taking their turn, so we invent a rule for what we can do during that time.
 Or we make it harder to draw so we come up with more awkward pictures, and so on.

-I have found that it works once you set up an environment of trust, along wtih friendliness.
+I have found that it works once you set up an environment of trust, along with friendliness.

 As for suggesting ideas, it isn’t just the kind of “Yes, And…” improv situation that many of you will be familiar with (where you enthusiastically go with every idea put forward).
 Instead, we put forward quick justifications for why we think a design tweak would be good.
 If people respond positively to the idea then we go for it, or if people aren’t sure then it either becomes a “let’s try it out” scenario or another idea is proposed, and so on.